lukechampine/adiantum/README.md

 NH in assembly at some point, after which Adiantum will (hopefully) be faster than HPolyC.

-Interestingly, the HPolyC benchmarks are faster than the figures given in the original paper, which cited speeds of 11.5 / 13.6 / 17.8 cycles per byte for the 8 / 12 / 20-round variants.
-On my 3.8GHz i7, these should correspond to 330 /
+Interestingly, my benchmarks are 2-3x faster than the figures given in the original paper.
-280 / 213 MB/s, respectively.
 I'm not sure what accounts for this disparity, but I imagine it is largely because the authors tested on ARM, whereas my benchmarks are on amd64.